 Pathogen-inactivated platelets, inactivated by using a chemical (amotosalen), are also available for clinical use.

-Many attempts have been made to develop blood substitutes using inert chemicals (eg, perfluorocarbons) or Hb solutions to carry and deliver oxygen to tissues.
-Although these Hb substitutes had promising ability to deliver oxygen to tissues during an emergency, several clinical trials have failed due to increased mortality and severe adverse cardiovascular toxicities (eg, hypotension).
-Currently, attempts to regenerate platelets and RBCs from various stem cell sources are underway.
+Many attempts have been made to develop blood substitutes using inert chemicals (eg, perfluorocarbons) or hemoglobin solutions to carry and deliver oxygen to tissues.
+Although these hemoglobin substitutes had promising ability to deliver oxygen to tissues during an emergency, several clinical trials have failed due to increased mortality and severe adverse cardiovascular toxicities (eg, hypotension).
+Attempts to regenerate platelets and RBCs from various stem cell sources are underway.

-Hematopoietic stem cells from autologous or allogenic donors can be transfused as a way of reconstituting hematopoietic function (particularly immune function) in patients undergoing myeloablative or myelotoxic therapy.
+Hematopoietic stem cells Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more from autologous or allogenic donors can be transfused as a way of reconstituting hematopoietic function (particularly immune function) in patients undergoing myeloablative or myelotoxic therapy.